PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

 ## Test Your Module

-To test if the PrestaShop Account service is loading successfully in your module:
+To test if PrestaShop Account is loading successfully into your module:

 1. Zip your module folder.